leap71/leap71.github.io/coding-for-engineers/4-classes.md

 }
 ```

-Now, whenever we want to create a variable of type `Voxel`, we can 100% identify it as `PicoGK.Voxels`.
+Now, whenever we want to create a variable of type `Voxels`, we can 100% identify it as `PicoGK.Voxels`.

-Now, how is this better than just calling it `PicoGK_Voxel` or `PKVoxel` or whatever in the first place?
+Now, how is this better than just calling it `PicoGK_Voxels` or `PKVoxels` or whatever in the first place?

 Because of the `using` statement.